top of page

 SCARCITY: is the lack of sufficient resources to satisfy all wants.
 Scarcity necessitates economic decision-making and means that there are opportunity costs implicit in everything we do - because if we use a resource for one purpose, it means that there will necessarily be less for something else.

-SERVICES: are actions that can satisfy people's needs and wants.
+SERVICES: are actions that can satisfy people's needs or wants.
 Contrast with 'Goods'.

 SHORTAGE: a market situation in which the quantity supplied is less than the quantity demanded at the current market price.
 This occurs when the the market price is below the equilibrium price.
 Contrast with 'Surplus'.